matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - **Multi-Agent Systems** – Designing techniques to verify agents' understanding of their environment.
 - **AI Safety** – Ensuring AI makes safe and reliable decisions.

-## Service
-Member of the Program Committee for the **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26), reviewing and evaluating submissions.

-Reviewer for **Behaviormetrika**, an international peer-reviewed journal of the Behaviormetric Society of Japan, publishing research in data science and statistical modeling.

-Volunteer at the **39th Annual Conference on Neural Information Processing Systems**.
-December 1-8, 2025 | San Diego, California, USA.

-Volunteer at the **39th Annual AAAI Conference on Artificial Intelligence**.
-February 25 – March 4, 2025 | Philadelphia, Pennsylvania, USA.

 ## Publications

 **Matteo Ceriscioli**.
 Eliciting Causal Knowledge from Agents.
 The 40th Annual AAAI Conference on Artificial